trueos/trueos-docs/trueos-handbook/support.rst

 .. figure:: images/translate1.png

-   : TrueOS® Weblate Translation System
+   : |trueos| Weblate Translation System

 Before editing a translation, first create a a login account and verify the activation email.
 Once logged in, click